What can I expect during prenatal visits?

 Your health care provider might recommend delivering your baby at a medical center that specializes in high-risk pregnancies.
 If there are concerns about your heart or circulation or you need to have certain specialists present during labor, your labor might be induced.

-Sometimes it's best to deliver the baby with the help of forceps or a vacuum extractor.
 If you're at risk of endocarditis, you might receive antibiotic treatment just before and after delivery.

 It's unusual to need a C-section because of a heart condition.
 If you develop an obstetrical problem that leads to a C-section, special precautions will be taken to monitor your heart function during the delivery.
+Your doctor might recommend scheduling a date to induce labor under controlled conditions if you have certain forms of a severe cardiac disease during pregnancy.

 Will I be able to breast-feed my baby?